limcuili/bank_tech_test_attempt/README.md

 # bank_tech_test

-Pretty much did this in one afternoon. rubocop not passing due to long lines; I'll come back to that.
-Did not understand what credit and debit is, so the transaction's credit and debit may be confusing.
-Back onto job applications for me, byeeee.
+Note that the specifications for this projects are written at the bottom of this README

 ## Get it working
-1. Clone this repo
+1. Clone this repo to your local machine
+2. Move into repo directory: 'cd bank_tech_test_attempt'
-2. 'bundle install'
+3. Install dependencies: 'bundle install'
-3. Go to 'irb' and play around
+4. Boot up interactive ruby: 'irb'
+5. Require relevant files: 'require './lib/account''
+6. Play around in irb, beginning with 'account = Account.new"

 ## Run Tests
 1. Check that I've tested my code with RSpec: in your terminal, enter 'rspec'.
 2. Check coverage with SimpleCov: open up coverage/index.html in your browser and check out what tests I've missed so far.

+## My Reflections
+Pretty much did this in one afternoon in a rush.
+Did not understand what credit and debit is, so the transaction's credit and debit may be confusing.

+This week is quite messy for me, with job searches, visa applications, and prepping for my Masters programme.
+Lesson of the week: My thought process gets quite haphazard when I'm not focused on one task.

+### Issues with this code:
+:bangbang: Tight coupling
+:bangbang: Duplication of concerns
+:bangbang: Seperation of concerns (there should not exist business logic and presentation logic in Account class)
+:bangbang: Encapsulation (there should not exists an attribute reader for account.transactions)
+:heavy_exclamation_mark: Specs test states not behaviour
+:heavy_exclamation_mark: Commits not descriptive enough

+### What I could do better
+- Take some time before I start the project to stop and plan out my project.
+- Plan out my tests before planning my code.
+- Refactor as I go

 ## Specification

 ### Requirements